 The car is washed, the tires are dressed, and the salesman already has the keys ready.
 That is the moment buyers get lazy.
 On a Buy Here Pay Here lot, a bad five-minute impression can turn into two years of payments on a car with a failing transmission or hidden accident damage.

 Shabana Motors publishes a 120-point pre-sale inspection process that includes code scans, compression testing, and road testing.
 Treat that as the floor, not the ceiling.
-If a dealer claims the car was inspected, your job is to find out what that actually means in practice.
+If a dealer claims the car was inspected, your job is to find out what that means in practice.

 Start Cold